irllabs/simplevr/README.md

-## Social VR Editing Tool
+## SimpleVR Editing Tool
 ### About
-Browser based editor tool for the Social VR project.
+Browser based editor tool for the Simple VR project.
 ### Tools Used
 * Angular 2 - application framework
 * TypeScript - a strictly typed superset of JavaScript.